hyperstack-org/hyperstack/DOCS.md

 #### Importing Libraries

 Many React components come in libraries.
 The `ReactBootstrap` library is one example.
 You can import the whole library at once using the `React::NativeLibrary` class.
-Assuming that you have initialized `ReactBootstrap` elsewhere, this is how you would bring it into Hyperloop.
+Assuming that you have initialized `ReactBootstrap` elsewhere, this is how you would bring it into Hyperstack.

 ```ruby
 class RBS < React::NativeLibrary